superugrok/Personal-Video-Dynamic-Storage/README.md

 # AlignedAssigment
-Aligned company test assigment
+Test Assignment for Alligned Company

-For using this application, you must to run server and client at the same time.
+To use this application, run both server and client simultaneously.
 1. Client: cd client && npm run client
 2. Server: cd server && npm run server

-Client is at port 3000
+Client was started on port 3000 by default

-You must to have MongoDB installed
+You must have MongoDB installed and the following url configured for the application: "mongodb://localhost:27017/aligned"
-url: "mongodb://localhost:27017/aligned",